arm-university/micro-course/Markdown microcourse v2.md

 Open **<https://makecode.microbit.org>**

 The first thing to consider here is how the program will be used.
 The success criteria requires a simple interface so we need to have some very simple instructions when the program first runs.
-As the A and B buttons are either side of the LEDs we will program button A to give the question (Q) and button B give the answer (A) and show this with a simple arrow:
+As the A and B buttons are either side of the LEDs we will program button A to give the question (Q) and button B give the answer (A) and show this with a simple arrow.
+The left arrow can be created by using the < and - symbols.
+Similarly, the right arrow can be created using the - and > symbols.

 ![012_01](/images/012_01.png)